-Joining together to create these Plans has heightened our awareness that journeys do not stop at administrative boundaries.
+The strategic direction was largely supported, necessitating only minor changes.
+Joining together to create this combined RLTP has heightened our awareness that journeys do not stop at administrative boundaries.
 Many journeys, whether for freight or visitors, span Otago and Southland, and beyond.

 At a larger scale, there are critical freight and visitor journeys crossing regions, extending along and across the South Island, and connecting to both Stewart Island and the North Island.

-Recognising the interconnectedness of South Island regional economies and communities, the chairs of the seven RTCs in the South Island have formed a Chair's Group and a work programme for those matters best addressed at this scale.
+Recognising the interconnectedness of South Island regional economies and communities, the chairs of the seven Regional Transport Committees in the South Island have formed a Chair's Group and a work programme for those matters best addressed at this scale.
 A combined statement from this group follows this foreword.

-For Otago and Southland, the benefits that these RLTPs seek to realise are:
+For Otago and Southland, the benefits that this combined RLTP seeks to realise are:

-- maintaining network performance and capability, and network resilience. - improved safety and reduced social impact of fatalities and injuries. - a focus on areas of regional development, productivity, and connectivity.
+- Maintaining network performance and capability, while enhancing network resilience. - Improved safety and reduced social impact of fatalities and injuries. - A focus on areas of regional development, productivity, and connectivity. - Increased customer voice on connectivity, accessibility, and transport options.

-- increased customer voice on connectivity, accessibility, and transport options. - greater value for money delivered by transport investments.
+• Greater value for money delivered by transport investments.

-We are proud of the collaborations that have gone into preparing this combined Otago and Southland Plan.
-We would like to thank the participating organisations for their time and assistance and acknowledge the hard work of elected RTC members and staff.
+We are proud of the collaborations that have gone into preparing this combined RLTP.
+We would like to thank the community members who contributed through the consultation process, taking the time to submit and attend the hearings.

+We thank the participating organisations for their time and assistance and acknowledge the hard work of the elected members of the Regional Transport Committees and staff.